tperry2x-uk/OpenXTalk-Community-DPE/docs/guides/Printing In LiveCode.md

 group: intermediate
 ---

-# Printing In LiveCode
+# Printing

 ## Introduction

 Printing is a vital aspect of many applications.
-LiveCode provides a comprehensive set of printing capabilities.
-Whether you want a simple print out of your stack, want to print labels or produce complex reports, LiveCode has the features you need.
+A comprehensive set of printing capabilities are provided.
+Whether you want a simple print out of your stack, want to print labels or produce complex reports it should be possible to do.

-LiveCode supports a number of methods of printing.
-You can use the *print card command* and have LiveCode manage the layout of cards on the paper.
+There are a number of methods of printing.
+You can use the *print card command* and have the engine manage the layout of cards on the paper.
 Alternatively you can use the *print into rectangle commands* which allow you to take full control over the layout of your print out.
 The former method is most suited to implementing simple print